 Unblocking YouTube on Android using a VPN

-Now, there's one note: you'll need to have the capability to install software on your device.
-If you're using a school-issued computer or tablet, this might be a barrier.
-In such cases, check if you have administrative rights or if there's a way to request them.
-If you're using a personal device, the process is much more straightforward.
+Now, there's one note: you'll need to have the permission to install software on your device.
+If you're using a school-issued computer or tablet, this might be a challenge.
+In such cases, check if you have admin rights or if there's a way to get them.
+If you're using a personal device, the process is much easier.

 To install ProtonVPN, simply go to the app store on your device and search for ProtonVPN.
 Download the app - it's free.
 Once it's installed, open the app, and follow the setup instructions.
 You'll be able to connect to their servers and start browsing as if you're anywhere other than the confines of your school's network.